FriendlyWizard23/ESP32-motion-tracking-system/README.md

 - **Power Supply**: External 9V power supply for the stepper motor and USB or 3.3V for the microcontroller.

 ### Functionality:

-    The Precision Tracker system is capable of detecting motion by comparing consecutive video frames captured by the camera module.
-    When motion is detected, the stepper motor adjusts its position to follow the movement of the object.
-The entire process is controlled by the ESP32 microcontroller, which processes real-time data.
+When motion is detected inside the camera's FOV, the stepper motor adjusts its position to follow the movement of the object.
+As soon as the detected motion results "still" and the motor has reached the "final" position, a laser beam is shot in the moving entitiy's direction.
+The entire process is controlled by the ESP32 microcontroller, which processes erything in real-time.

 ### Key Features:
-- **Real-time Motion Detection**: Utilizes a camera module to capture frames and detect motion through pixel comparison.
+- **Real-time Motion Detection**: Utilizes the ESP32's camera module to capture frames and detect motion through pixel comparison.
-- **Automated Targeting**: The stepper motor adjusts its position automatically to follow moving objects.
+- **Automated Targeting**: The stepper motor adjusts its position automatically to follow moving entities inside the camera's Field of View.
 - **Customizable Parameters**: Thresholds for motion detection, speed of the stepper motor, and frame resolution can be fine-tuned for specific use cases.

-- **Expandable Architecture**: The system can be expanded with additional sensors or motors for more complex applications.
+- **(BETA) Stepper Motor Homing**: by using a potentiometer it's possible to set the stepper home position each time the system is powered up.
+This  could
 - **Real-Time WebServer**: if enabled it is possible to connect to x.x.x.x/stream and observe the real time stream of the camera.

 ### How It Works: